ResearchComputing/Documentation/docs/additional-resources/policies.md

 user’s work.
 - The user provides all of the relevant information including release, version, etc.
 - The installation will not violate the software’s User Agreement policy.
-- The installation is not better suited for a local install (i.e., Anaconda environments, Apptainer containers).
+- The installation is not better suited for a local install (e.g. Anaconda environments or Apptainer containers).

 Furthermore, licensed/proprietary software are subject to the following requirements: